Democrito/repositorios/OLED/Lines/readme.md

 * VDD: 3.3V or 5V (It starts with 3.3V and if it doesn't turn on put 5V on it.)
 * SCL: Serial clock
 * SDA: Serial data
 * RES: Reset.
-The most common is that it does not have this pin, but there are some that do.
+The most common is that it does not have this pin, but there are some that do, it usually goes to logical 1.

 The main **I2C module** only has 2 pins which are SDA (serial data) and SCL (serial clock).
 The I2C outputs do not need pull-up resistors, at no time does it go into a floating state.